maistra/istio-operator/README.md

 ## Installation

-The **Istio Operator** has a dependency on the **Jaeger Operator**.
+The **Istio Operator** has a dependency on the **Jaeger Operator** and **Kiali Operator**.
 Before installing the Istio Operator, please make sure the
-Jaeger Operator has been installed.
+Jaeger Operator and Kiali Operator have been installed.

 ### Installing the Jaeger Operator